Tamara Geva: Personal life

 Geva was the first of Balanchine's four wives, all of whom were dancers.
-After their split in 1926, she couldn't officially divorce because all documents remained in the USSR.
+After their split in 1926, she could not officially divorce because all documents remained in the USSR.
 Later in the USA, Geva married Kapa Davidoff (né Garabed Tavitian; 1897-1982) in August 1931, although they had a religious ceremony two years prior; the couple divorced in June 1936.
 Davidoff was an actor and fashion executive.
-In 1942 Geva married again, this time to American actor John Emery, that union ended in divorce in 1963.
+In 1942, Geva married again, this time to American actor John Emery, that union ended in divorce in 1963.
 Geva never had children.

-Tamara Geva died on 9 December 1997, at the age of 91, at her home in Manhattan from natural causes.
+Tamara Geva died on 9 December 1997, at the age of 91, at her home in Manhattan, from natural causes.